 Sidenote: Even non-profit organizations have to follow the Colorado Privacy Act.

-What Does “Sale of Data” Mean In Colorado Privacy Act?
+What Does “Sale of Data” Mean In the Colorado Privacy Act?

 When it comes to privacy policies, the definition of ‘sale of data’ causes most of the confusion.
 Publishers and ad tech vendors keep wondering whether they are selling the data in the eyes of the law.
 The Colorado Privacy Act is not much different.